vkomolov/cv-app-js/README.md

-This project was made with [Create React App](https://github.com/facebook/create-react-app).
+This cv app is made as a trial version to render the page dynamically on the Client from the simple JSON file, which is fetched from the server, when the empty page is already rendered.
+<br>We`ll try to do without React, but follow some of the principles
+and features of the page formation and operations with the data.
+<br>Resembling React, we`ll use Classes, which shall comprise
+the logic and the markup/styles of the App.
+<br>Each Class can return the HTMLElement as a component | container.
+<br>Finally, bundled in the App container, which will be appended in to
+the '#root' DOM Element;

 ## Task:
 - No hardcoded names and elements UI:
 All UI elements (lists, paragraphs, filters) and the content should be rendered according to the JSON data;
 The initial render of the App is empty with the only 'loading' icon;
-- to realise the CV project on React with the State operations;
-- to temporary avoid real server fetching operations; To prepare the structured JSON file to be fetched from /build;
+- to temporary avoid real server fetching operations;
 - to set the localStorage with JSON data for the future sessions;
 - to renew the localStorage, if the creation date of the localStorage is more than 1 day;
-- to set the State data with the initial localStorage data;
-  All components should take the data only from the State;
 - to fix the height of the App with the scroll ability, if the inside data is overflows the fixed height.
 - on the Component mount of the App - to check for the localStorage data